jecordjotse/gcp-practice-project/README.md

-GCP Practice PRoject
+GCP Practice Project
 ================

-# GADS - GCP Practice Project
+# Introduction GADS - Associate Cloud Engineer

 In the ending part of phase II, the GADS participants were requested to participate in a project to prepare for phase II.
 For Google Cloud